Coding4Hours/Coding4Hours/README.md

 <a href="https://github.com/marketplace/actions/quote-readme">
 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“Program testing can be a very effective way to show the presence of bugs, but is hopelessly inadequate for showing their absence.”— Edsger Dijkstra   ❞</i>
+<i>❝“Software is like entropy: It is difficult to grasp, weighs nothing, and obeys the Second Law of Thermodynamics; i.e., it always increases.”— Norman Augustine   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->
 </a>